Early Caramel Cards Appear to be Underappreciated … and Undervalued

 T204 Ramly cards are not easy to find and generally considered a tough tobacco issue.
 What surprised me a little is just how they measured up to even the more common caramel cards.
 The T204 cards are significantly rarer than the E90-1 set as well as the 1920s American Caramel sets, but let’s compare it to some other populous ones.

-I chose the Ramly set because, as stated, the cards are generally considered to be a rare issue. the comparison seemed even more appropriate because the relative rarity was in the ballpark of several of the sets I’ve mentioned so far in this article.
+I chose the Ramly set because, as stated, the cards are generally considered to be a rare issue.
+The comparison seemed even more appropriate because the relative rarity was in the ballpark of several of the sets I’ve mentioned so far in this article.
+It does have more cards (121) than the caramel sets I’m about to mention but the amount of them in existence is still an eye opener with something like the E91 American Caramel set, which has a fair amount of cards with 99.

 As a point of illustration, here’s a table showing the approximate numbers from the population reports of Ramly cards vs. the popular caramel sets.